mozilla-spidermonkey/spidermonkey-embedding-examples/docs/GC Rooting Guide.md

 ### AutoRooters ###

-GC thing pointers that appear as part of a stack-allocated aggregates (array, structure, class, union) should use `JS::Rooted<T>` when possible.
+GC thing pointers that appear as part of stack-allocated aggregates (array, structure, class, union) should use `JS::Rooted<T>` when possible.